-We not only incorporate your company we also complete and provide, in hard copy, the company statutory books which clearly show ownership details, company regulations and registration details, including the official company certificate.
+We will not only incorporate your company but also complete and provide, in hard copy or electronic copy, the company statutory books which clearly show ownership details, company regulations and registration details, including the official company certificate.

 We offer the most comprehensive service in the UK and we do not use our service as a means to try and sell other services.
 We will never use your details for marketing or any other purpose and we will not try to sell any additional services that you do not need.